mvolkmann/rust-rest/README.md

 updates all of them, deletes all of them, and reports the elapsed time.

-The latest benchmark results using release builds of the servers and the benchmark code were:
+The latest benchmark results using release builds (optimized by the Rust compiler) of the Rust servers and the benchmark code were:

-- Rust/actix-web: 3.062 seconds
+- Rust/actix-web: 3.098 seconds
-- Rust/warp: 3.229 seconds
+- Rust/warp: 3.236 seconds
-- Rust/tide: 4.112 seconds
-- Rust/rocket-web: 4.248 seconds
+- Rust/rocket-web: 3.765 seconds
-- Node/express: 7.550 seconds
+- Rust/tide: 4.033 seconds
-- Deno/oak: 8.725 seconds
+- Deno/oak: 7.926 seconds
+- Node/express: 8.015 seconds

-To build a release version of a Rust-based server, cd to its directory and enter `cargo build --release`.
+To build a release version of one of the Rust-based servers, cd to its directory and enter `cargo build --release`.
-To run this, enter `./target/release/{executable-name}`.
+To run the server, enter `./target/release/{executable-name}`.

 To install the dependencies needed by the `express` server, cd to its directory and enter `npm install`.
-To run this, enter `npm start`.
+To run the server, enter `npm start`.

-To install the dependencies needed by the `oak` server and run it, cd to its directory and enter `./run`.
+To run the `oak` server, cd to its directory and enter `./run`.
+This executes a bash script that runs the server by executed the `deno` command with the `--allow-net` option which is required for a Deno program to accept HTTP requests.

-To run the tests against the currently running server implementation, open a terminal in the `benchmark` directory and enter `cargo test`.
+To run the tests against the currently running server implementation, open a terminal, cd to the `benchmark` directory, and enter `cargo test`.

 To build a release version of the Rust-based benchmark program, cd to the `benchmark` directory and enter `cargo build --release`.
-To run this, enter `./target/release/benchmark`.
+To run the benchmark program against the currently running server, enter `./target/release/benchmark`.

 If you are a maintainer or user of any of the frameworks demonstrated here and feel that the way I have used them is not idiomatic or not as efficient as it could be PLEASE let me know!
-I'm happy to make changes in order to show the framework in the best possible light.
+I'm happy to make changes in order to show each of these frameworks in the best possible light.

-What kind of people goes to a forum page nearly every day to see of someone has a question they can answer?
+What kind of people go to a forum page nearly every day to see if someone has a question they can answer?
 There are many very helpful people that do this on the [Rust Forum](https://users.rust-lang.org).
 I could not have implemented all of this without their help.
-Thank you to these and more,
+Thank you to these and more
-some of whom I could not determine their real name!
+(some of whom I could not determine their real name)!

 - Alice Ryhl (Alice)
 - Cole Miller (cole-miller)